mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - River levels remain high and the potential for flooding continues today, 16 November 2025.
 Flooding may affect low lying land and roads along the River Wye.
 Observed peaks:- Hay-on-Wye 2.58m 15/11 AM.
 Predicted peaks:- Ross on Wye 3.8m to 4.2m 16/11 AM.
 Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by 10:00AM on 17 November 2025 or as the situation changes.

 - Flood alert: River Severn in Worcestershire
 - River levels continue to rise as a result of widespread heavy rainfall.

-Flooding may continue over the weekend.
-Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury; including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.
+Flooding may continue over the next few days.

+Flooding may affect low lying land & roads adjacent to the river from Highley to Tewkesbury, including Dog Lane Bewdley, Stourport, Diglis & Hylton Road towpath.

 Flooded drains affect the racecourse & Worcester CCG.
 PLP should be installed.
 New St Gate is closed at Upton upon Severn.

-Predicted peaks:- Bewdley 3.70m to 4.20m on 17/11 PM, Worcester 4.20m to 4.70m on 18/11 AM, Diglis 4.0m to 4.40m on 18/11 AM, Kempsey Yacht Club 6.0m to 6.40m on 18/11 AM, Saxons Lode 4.30m to 4.80m on 19/11 AM.
+Predicted peaks: - Bewdley 4.0m to 4.6m on 18/11 AM, Worcester 4.4m to 4.9m on 18/11 AM, Diglis 4.1m to 4.5m on 18/11 AM, Kempsey Yacht Club 6.3m to 6.7m on 18/11 AM, Saxons Lode 4.5m to 5.0m on 19/11 AM.

 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 17 November 2025 or as the situation changes.

 - Flood warning: River Severn at Severn Ham, Tewkesbury
 - River levels continue to rise as a result of widespread heavy rainfall.
-Flooding is expected to continue over the weekend.
+Flooding is expected to continue today 16 November 2025, and over the next few days.

 Flooding may affect property and roads around Mill Avon Riverside including minor roads at Tirley, Chaceley, Hasfield, Hawbridge, Lower Lode, Ashleworth, Deerhurst, Wainlode and Apperley.

-Predicted peaks:- at Mythe 3.7m to 4.2m on 16/11 PM.
+Predicted peaks:- at Mythe 3.9m to 4.3m on 17/11 AM.

 We are closely monitoring the situation.
-Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 11:00AM on 16 November 2025 or as the situation changes
+Take care and avoid walking, cycling or driving through flood water.

+This message will be updated by 11:00AM on 17 November 2025 or as the situation changes.

 - Flood warning: River Severn at Apperley and The Leigh
 - Rising river levels are expected to cause flooding today.

-Flooding is expected on 15 November 2025 Flooding is expected to continue over the weekend Flooding may affect the B4213 at Haw Bridge.
-Predicted peak at Haw Bridge 4.5m to 5m on 19/11 PM.
+Flooding is expected today 16 November 2025, and over the next few days.
+Flooding may affect the B4213 at Haw Bridge.

+Predicted peak at Haw Bridge 4.8m to 5.1m on 17/11 AM.

-We are closely monitoring the situation .
-Take care and avoid walking, cycling or driving through flood water .
+We are closely monitoring the situation.
+Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 17 November 2025 or as the situation changes.

 - Warning no longer in force: Lower Bristol Avon area
 - There is no longer a threat of flooding, though standing water and debris may still remain.